 Hugh Riley was the Secretary General and Chief Executive Officer of the Caribbean Tourism Organization, (CTO).
-He oversees the CTO’s offices in Barbados, North America and Europe and leads the organization’s initiatives to strengthen the Caribbean brand worldwide.
+During his tenure he oversaw for the CTO’s offices in Barbados, North America and Europe and led the organization’s initiatives to strengthen the Caribbean brand worldwide.

-His overall responsibility is to deliver the CTO’s mission as the Caribbean’s tourism development agency, providing specialized services and technical support to twenty-four governments and a variety of private sector members.
+His overall responsibility was to deliver the CTO’s mission as the Caribbean’s tourism development agency, providing specialized services and technical support to twenty-four governments and a variety of private sector members.
 Services include research and statistics including information technology, advocacy, marketing and public relations, human resource development, and sustainable tourism development.

 Mr. Riley joined the staff of the CTO New York in 2002 as Director of Marketing for the Americas, after having worked for his native Barbados in a number of senior tourism positions in the U.S, Canada and the Caribbean.
 He is credited with having instituted programs that engaged potential visitors and the Caribbean Diaspora through targeted events in major cities, and was honored by the New York City Council for his exemplary service to the community.